 Handled monetary transactions Provided exceptional customer service

-Most food preparers list "food handling," "work ethic," and "food products" as skills on their resumes.
-We go into more details on the most important food preparer responsibilities here:
+Most food preparers use their skills in "food handling," "work ethic," and "food products" to do their jobs.
+You can find more detail on essential food preparer responsibilities here:

 A cafe associate performs various support tasks to help maintain the smooth flow of operations at a cafe and ensure customer satisfaction.
 They ensure that the shelves are stocked with fresh and high-quality products by conducting regular evaluations and inspections, disposing of expired goods, and adding new products as necessary.
 They may also prepare or serve orders, make drinks using machines, and assist customers by answering inquiries or processing their payments.
 Moreover, a cafe associate must maintain an open communication line with co-workers and report to managers regularly.

 These skill sets are where the common ground ends though.
-A food preparer responsibility is more likely to require skills like "work ethic," "strong work ethic," "kitchen utensils," and "basic math."
-Whereas a cafe associate requires skills like "sam," "taking care," "culinary," and "food orders."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a food preparer are more likely to require skills like "work ethic," "strong work ethic," "kitchen utensils," and "basic math."
+On the other hand, a job as a cafe associate requires skills like "sam," "taking care," "culinary," and "food orders."
+As you can see, what employees do in each career varies considerably.

 The kitchen staff consists of preparation workers who execute several routine tasks as directed by chefs, food service managers, and cooks.
 These works should have the ability to follow cooking instructions and deliver well-prepared meals.
 Their responsibilities include the cleanup of dishes, cooking equipment, and the working stations.
 They also take charge of food safety regulations, storing and sorting of ingredients, and preparing foodstuff.

-But both careers also use different skills, according to real food preparer resumes.
-While food preparer responsibilities can utilize skills like "work ethic," "strong work ethic," "basic math," and "beverage products," some kitchen staff use skills like "quality food," "meal preparation," "food orders," and "clean environment."
+Each career also uses different skills, according to real food preparer resumes.
+While food preparer responsibilities can utilize skills like "work ethic," "strong work ethic," "basic math," and "beverage products," kitchen staff use skills like "quality food," "meal preparation," "food orders," and "clean environment."

 A line server is responsible for assisting the guests with their needs to ensure an overall satisfying dining experience with the highest quality service.
 Line servers take and verify guests' orders, provide recommendation for orders, respond to the guests' inquiries regarding the menu, manage the food preparation and serving, assist guests with additional requests, and ensure strict adherence to the sanitary standards and hygienic procedures at all times.
 Line servers must have excellent communication and time-management skills to interact with different guests and identify their dining needs.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a food preparer is likely to be skilled in "work ethic," "strong work ethic," "kitchen utensils," and "basic math," while a typical kitchen crew is skilled in "culinary," "food quality," "food orders," and "clean kitchen."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a food preparer is likely to be skilled in "work ethic," "strong work ethic," "kitchen utensils," and "basic math," while a typical kitchen crew is skilled in "culinary," "food quality," "food orders," and "clean kitchen."